Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    Kernel.SystemBugCheck(errorcode:string) -> nil

-This function crashes the system and creates a dump file This file can be found at: */System/Dumps/*
+This function crashes the system and creates a dump file :raw-html:`<br />` This file can be found at: */System/Dumps/*

 ----